-The objective of the exploration program will be to further define the known resource, as well as identify additional resources within the Mine Site.
+The objective of the PHGM exploration program was to further define the known resource, as well as identify additional resources within the Mine Site.
+Metallurgical test work continues on the core.
+Results will be released the ASX in 2020.

 Environmental management of exploration activities will continue to be implemented to ensure the final rehabilitation of the exploration areas is consistent with the rehabilitation objectives identified in Section 5.2 of this document.